Food and Drink to Try in Belgium

 Most Belgian food is comforting, including hearty bowls of cooked stews.
 I’ve heard amazing things about the local soups as well, although it was much too warm to enjoy these during my recent trips.

 Whatever your tastes, here are five food and drink to try in Belgium:

 There’s a reason Belgian chocolate has such a reputation.
 This country’s version is synonymous with luxury, masterfully crafted in every shape and flavour imaginable.

 In Bruges, the museum Choco Story tells the history of chocolate.
-Start at its use as a bitter drink by the ancient Mayans and Aztecs, to its evolution in Europe to a luxury good, and ending with its popularisation in modern day.
+Start with its use as a bitter drink by the ancient Mayans and Aztecs, to its evolution in Europe to a luxury good, and ending with its popularisation in the modern day.
 Oh, and of course, there are samples along the way!

 Both cities are full of couture chocolate shops with windows filled with lines of glossy multicoloured pieces in every flavour imaginable.
 You’ll see a few brands, such as Godiva, that you are likely to recognise.
 But the real beauty of visiting Belgium is the independent shops with unique flavours you’ll find nowhere else.
 In Bruges, our favourite we sampled was The Chocolate Line, I loved the dark chocolate skull one.